Bayesian Active Learning in the Presence of Nuisance Parameters: PRELIMINARIES

-\paragraph{Sequential optimal experimental design (sOED)} (or Bayesian active learning) is an active learning paradigm in which the action $\x$ is selected to maximize the mutual information (I) between the observations it induces and the value of unobservable parameters (see \citet{ryan_review_2016} or \citet{rainforth_modern_2023} for a review).
-This quantity is also known as the expected information gain: \begin{definition}[\textbf{Expected information gain (EIG)} (see \citet{ryan_review_2016}, \citet{rainforth_modern_2023}, and others)] The $\mathrm{EIG}$ of an action $\x$ is the mutual information between the learner's expected outcome distribution conditioned on $\x$ and the value $(\thetavar,\psivar)$ distributed according to their prior:
+\paragraph{Sequential optimal experimental design (sOED)} is an active learning paradigm in which the learner selects the action $\x$ that maximizes the mutual information (I) between the observations it induces and the value of some specified parameters (see \citet{ryan2016review} or \citet{rainforth_modern_2023} for a review).
+This quantity is generically known as the expected information gain, which conveys its interpretation as the expectation, across the learner's prior, of the amount of information they gain about the value of the specified parameters.
+The na\"{i}ve Bayesian active learner greedily maximizes the expected information gain with respect to the target parameters.
+We refer to this as the expected target information gain:\footnote{ We hereafter reserve the term ``expected information gain'' to refer to the mutual information between observations and the entire data-generating process (see \Cref{def:etsig}). } \begin{definition}[\textbf{Expected target information gain (ETIG)}] The $\mathrm{ETIG}$ of an action $\x$ is the mutual information between $\YRV \vert \x$ and $\ThetaRV$ according to the learner's prior: